IndhuAyyappan/Danio_Geophylogeny/README.md

 ### **Overall Conclusion**

-Closely related *Danio* species tend to originate in the same broad region (Indo-Burma) but today occupy adjacent rather than overlapping ranges.\
-This supports a history of **local diversification followed by range separation**, rather than widespread dispersal or strictly sympatric divergence.
+Closely related *Danio* species likely originated in the same Indo-Burma hotspot, followed by local geographic divergence and subsequent range partitioning.
+Modern distributions show adjacent but non-overlapping ranges, consistent with micro-allopatric or parapatric divergence.No sister species pair shows fully overlapping ranges, so sympatric divergence is not supported by the current dataset.

 ------------------------------------------------------------------------